borispovod/crypti-docs/install.md

 Arrow down untill you find the following section:

         "forging": {
-          "secretPhrase" : ""
+          "secret" : [""]
         }

-Set the secretPhrase parameter to your account secret phrase.
+Set the secret parameter to your account secret phrase.

        "forging": {
+         "secret" : ["YourWalletPassphrase"]  <- Replace With your wallets passphrase

+In the forging section you will also see an Access line, this is used to allow only your IP access to enable forging through the wallet.

+       "access": {
+                        "whiteList": ["127.0.0.1"]  <- Replace With your IP which you will use to access your wallet

+To set 2 accounts to forge on a single node, enter both account passphrases like below.

+       "forging": {
-         "secretPhrase" : "YourWalletPassphrase"  <- Replace With your wallets passphrase }
+         "secret" : ["YourWalletPassphrase1","YourWalletPassphrase2"]  <- Replace With your wallets passphrase
+         "access": {
+                        "whiteList": ["127.0.0.1"]
+}
 After you type in your Passphrase Hit:

     Ctrl+ X